-Rosa ( he spoke English & German.)
+Rosa (he spoke both English & German.)

-My family and I visited the Andersonville a few years back.
-It is located in Plains, Georgia, and a new POW (all POW’s) center is now open to the public.
+My family and I visited Andersonville a few years back.
+It is located in Plains, Georgia, and a new POW (all POW’s) center there is now open to the public.
 There is still an area where the original walls are still there, and what is very interesting is the Providence Spring, which became known as "the miracle at Andersonville."
 The story is, the only water available to the prisoners was a stream that flowed through the walls that came from upstream, that was used by the southerners to wash, go to the bathroom etc. before it got to the battered union prisoners, most who felt forgotten, and for many of them, it made the difference between life and death!

 (You can obtain more information by going online to the Andersonville website)